Office Timeline Pro+ is here!

 Now that your milestones are all grouped together nicely, you can quickly select them all using Shift + Click or pick only a few key ones by holding Ctrl while selecting their corresponding cells.
-For this example, I’ll select all but two milestones from my Project spreadsheet.
+For this example, we’ll select all but two milestones from our Project spreadsheet.

 Note: Make sure not to accidentally select the summary row (“Milestones: Yes”) as it cannot be added to the timeline and, if it’s included in your selection, it will prevent you from adding the rest of your data too.

 Once you’ve selected your milestones, right-click anywhere inside the selection and then choose Add to Timeline from the pop-up menu.